Is Dubai Safe For Americans?

 Safest places and places to avoid in Dubai

-Also, Deira is an area not to completely avoid, as it is the old part of the city where souks and nice hotels are located, but do not wander around this area at night, especially if you are a woman.
+• Deira is an area not to completely avoid, as it is the old part of the city where souks and nice hotels are located, but do not wander around at night, especially if you are a woman.
 Other than that, the rest of Dubai is safe.

 Let me also mention the safest places where expats and tourists hang out and where you will feel absolutely safe and comfortable.

-Another area is JBR.
-Except for hotels and private apartments in skyscrapers, you will find a promenade with shops, restaurants, cafes, playgrounds, and JBR Beach here.
-This is a great area for couples and families where you can spend days and evenings.
+• JBR – Except for hotels and private apartments in skyscrapers, you will find a promenade with shops, restaurants, cafes, playgrounds, and JBR Beach here.
+This is a great area for couples and families to spend days and evenings.

-Let’s not forget about the Downtown where the iconic Burj Khalifa and Dubai Mall are located.
-Even here you have a lot of opportunities for shopping, enjoying dinner, coffee, shisha, and watching Dubai Fountain in the evening.
+• Downtown – where the iconic Burj Khalifa and Dubai Mall are located.
+Even here you have a lot of opportunities for shopping, enjoying dinner, coffee, shisha, and watching the Dubai Fountain in the evening.
 If you want to stay Downtown, choose from the best hotels near Dubai Mall here.

 After reading my detailed article about safety in Dubai for Americans and all other nationalities, you must know that Dubai is very safe.
 However, here are some answers to more questions you may have.